pvgenuchten/pyGeoDataCrawler/README.md

 # pyGeoDataCrawler

-The tool is able to index datasets from a folder, from a database and from webservices.
+The tool is able to index dataset properties from a folder-structure, from a database and from webservices.
 Current backend is SQLite.
 The resulting indexed content can be used by [pygeoapi](http://pygeoapi.io) as a backend.
 But you can also use dashboard software to create visualisations on the indexed content.